Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Multi-team Distributed Policy Parameterization

 \subsection{Optimal distributed policies as nonlinear feedback gains}

 It is not possible to extend the controller learned using the result in Theorem \ref{th:furieri} to an infinite-horizon problem directly because the approach requires a priori knowledge of the graph connectivity $\{\mathcal{E}(k)\}_k$ and an infinite sequence of control gains $\{\mathbf{K}^*(k)\}_k$, neither of which is possible without additional restrictive assumptions such as periodicity.
 Therefore, we present two contributions in this regard: (1) our policy parameterization allows time-varying communication in an infinite-horizon problem and (2) extends the formulation in Theorem \ref{th:furieri} to a nonlinear game.
-In the following, we describe our proposed solution to address infinite horizons under unknown time-varying topologies with nonlinear dynamics and costs.

 Specifically, we propose a nonlinear policy of the form

 where $\mathbf{K}(\mathbf{x}(k), \bftheta)$ is a nonlinear function that outputs a feedback gain at each instant and that is parameterized by $\bftheta$.
 This formulation is a combination of Eqs. \eqref{eq:optimal_linear_gain} and \eqref{eq:optimal_linear_gain_tv}, accounting for the state-dependency and the infinite-horizon nature of the game, since $\mathbf{K}(\mathbf{x}(k), \bftheta)$ can be called infinite times.
 On the other hand, $\bftheta$ are parameters to be learned from a general cost signal in order to overcome the need of a known (linear) system model and (quadratic) cost.
 However, it is yet to be specified how to make $\mathbf{K}(\mathbf{x}(k), \bftheta)$ distributed.